MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridproperty-class.md

  (This parameter is not used.)

 ### Return Value
- The handle to a brush if this method is successful; otherwise, `NULL`.
+ The handle to a brush if this method is successful; otherwise, NULL.

 ### Remarks